wdi-sg/gitbook-2019/06-ruby-rails/ruby-intro/ruby-js.md

 * Float: `23.23`

 ### Strings
-A primative datatype used to represent a string of characters
+A primitive datatype used to represent a string of characters

-Note that string in ruby have *very* many methods you can call on them to manipulate strings in common ways.
+Note that strings in ruby have *many* methods you can call that manipulates them in common ways.
 If you needed to transform a string in some way, ruby probably has a method for it.

 #### Methods
 ```ruby